 “No amount of training can prepare you for what happens in your head after the uniforms are off and the guns are packed away.”
 The above is the contents from the back cover of Bill Blaikie’s soon to be released book “Back from the Brink – PTSD: the human cost of military service” .

-Get Bill to Speak at Your Event in 2018
+Get Bill to Speak at Your Event

 Here’s what people are saying about Bill and his Book – Back from the Brink